bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-capture.md

 y_{\text{optimal}} = r_{p,\text{optimal}}\sqrt{\frac{2}{1 - e}}
 :::

-Notice that Eqs. {eq}`eq:interplanetary-arrival-minimum-delta-v-r_p`, {eq}`eq:interplanetary-arrival-optimal-delta-v`, and {eq}`eq:interplanetary-arrival-optimal-offset-distance` all depend on the eccentricity of the capture orbit.
+Notice that Eqs. @eq:interplanetary-arrival-minimum-delta-v-r_p, @eq:interplanetary-arrival-optimal-delta-v, and @eq:interplanetary-arrival-optimal-offset-distance all depend on the eccentricity of the capture orbit.

 ---